 More and more minority businesses are starting in the United States.
 The number has increased to almost 11 million in minority-owned businesses with employees over 6.3 million and $1.8 trillion in annual revenue.

-With quick access to affordable financing options, Native American-owned businesses can scale their businesses with more revenues and employment opportunities.
+With quick access to affordable business financing options, Native American-owned businesses can scale their businesses with more revenues and employment opportunities.
 There are government grants available for Native American-owned businesses, but these are highly competitive.
-A small business loan is a more practical funding option that can help them start a new business on non-tribal lands.
+A small business loan is a more practical business funding option that can help them start a new business on non-tribal lands.

 Debt-Free Grants Opportunities